aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

           });
 ```

-Next, we can use this data-pending attribute to update the UI using CSS.
+  Then, we can use this data-pending attribute to update the UI using CSS.
 We can put a class `group` on a parent div in the root layout:

 ```tsx
 // layout.tsx